For as long as man has been around, we’ve been trying to develop newer, better ways to hunt.

 But it’s not legal to hunt everything.
 For the most part, you’re just permitted to hunt bigger game depending on where you live.

-If you’re carrying a crossbow into the woods, you’re going to be under scrutiny.
 So long as you meet the minimum draw weight requirement, you will be okay, but they’re going to inspect the hell out of your safety.

 That being said, standard bows and compound bows need a minimum of 40 lbs draw weight, but crossbows need a minimum of 75 lbs.